 The course will explain, in depth, a particular historical period or issue.
 The topic of the course will change each semester in which it is offered and will be announced prior to registration.
-Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level [3 credits] Contact hours: 3
+Prerequisite: ENGL 102 or permission of the instructor Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level, Applied Learning-Other [3 credits] [3 contact hour(s)]